KaitlynDodds/gulp-build/README.md

 Run `npm install` to install all dependencies.

 Uses `gulp 4.0.0`.
-Local and Global installation versions need to be the same.
+Local and global installation versions need to be the same.

 ```
-npm -g gulp --version
+$ npm -g gulp --version
 to check global version

-npm gulp --version
+$ npm gulp --version
 to check local version
 ```